kpedro88/Analysis/README.md

 * c-tagging correction factors (fastsim only)
 * mistagging correction factors (fastsim only)

-Signal contamination is also checked in the LowDeltaPhi, Gamma+Jets, and SingleLepton control regions.
+Signal contamination is checked in the LowDeltaPhi, Gamma+Jets, and SingleLepton control regions.